Help Nepal's Only Wildlife Hospital Open

-The hospital and the veterinary team has an instrumental role to play in conservation, not just in Chitwan but in the country as a whole.
+The hospital and the veterinary team have an instrumental role to play in conservation, not just in Chitwan but in the country as a whole.

-WVI founder, Dr John Lewis, has worked with Dr Sadaula for a number of years and the pair were going to visit the Primorskie Tiger Rehabilitation Centre in the Russian Far East in Decemeber.
-Dr Sadaula and others involved in tiger conservation would learn how they rehabilitate tigers that have been rescued from conflict situations - a problem throughout the tiger range.
-In the meantime, Dr Sadaula has been reading the reintroduction section of the Wild Tiger Health Centre.
+WVI founder, Dr John Lewis, has worked with Dr Sadaula for a number of years and the pair had been going to visit the Primorskie Tiger Rehabilitation Centre in the Russian Far East in Decemeber.
+Dr Sadaula and others involved in tiger conservation were to learn how they rehabilitate tigers that have been rescued from conflict situations - a problem throughout the tiger's range.
+In the meantime, Dr Sadaula has been making use of the reintroduction section of the Wild Tiger Health Centre.

 We have another project, delayed by the Covid pandemic, that depends on Dr Sadaula being in position.
-Jess Bodgener is due to taylor tools that are used elsewhere to determine what predated on livestock (tiger, leopard) as this will ensure correct mitigation methods are used.
-She is also due to determine the levels of disease, such as Canine Distemper Virus, in these conflict areas.
-Results will influence mitigation actions that would be overseen by Dr Sadaula.
+Jess Bodgener is due to work alongside the NTNC team in order to tailor tools that are used elsewhere to identify individual leopards guilty of killing livestock, so that effective mitigation methods can be used.
+She is also due to investigate the prevalence of diseases like Canine Distemper Virus in these conflict areas.
+The results will influence mitigation actions that would be overseen by Dr Sadaula.